The Three Graces (Canova)

-Antonio Canova’s statue The Three Graces is a Neoclassical sculpture, in marble, of the mythological three Charites, daughters of Zeus – identified on some engravings of the statue as, from left to right, Euphrosyne, Aglaea and Thalia – who were said to represent youth/beauty (Thalia), mirth (Euphrosyne), and elegance (Aglaea).
+Antonio Canova's statue The Three Graces is a Neoclassical sculpture, in marble, of the mythological three Charites, daughters of Zeus – identified on some engravings of the statue as, from left to right, Euphrosyne, Aglaea and Thalia – who were said to represent mirth (Euphrosyne), elegance (Aglaea), and youth/beauty (Thalia).

 The Graces presided over banquets and gatherings, to delight the guests of the gods.
 As such they have served as subjects for historical artists including Sandro Botticelli and Bertel Thorvaldsen.
-A version of the sculpture is in the Hermitage Museum, and another is owned jointly and exhibited in turn by the Victoria and Albert Museum and the Scottish National Gallery.
+A version of the sculpture is in the Hermitage Museum, and another is owned jointly and exhibited in turn by the Victoria and Albert Museum, Scottish National Gallery while another one is in Galerie Plastik in Hořice.

 Versions of the piece

 John Russell, the 6th Duke of Bedford, commissioned a version of the now famous work.
 He had visited Canova's studio in Rome in 1814 and had been immensely impressed by a carving of the Graces which Canova produced for the Empress Josephine.
 When the Empress died in May of the same year he offered to purchase the completed piece, but was unsuccessful as Josephine's son Eugène claimed it (his son Maximilian brought it to St. Petersburg, where it can now be found in the Hermitage Museum).
 Undeterred, the Duke commissioned another version for himself.

 The sculpting process began in 1814 and was completed in 1817.
 In 1819 it was installed at the Duke's residence in Woburn Abbey.
-Canova traveled to England to supervise its installation, choosing to display it on a pedestal adapted from a marble plinth with a rotating top.
+Canova travelled to England to supervise its installation, choosing to display it on a pedestal adapted from a marble plinth with a rotating top.
 This item is now owned jointly by the Victoria and Albert Museum and the National Galleries of Scotland, and is alternately displayed at each.

 The version in the Hermitage is carved from veined marble and has a square pillar behind the left-hand figure (Euphrosyne).
 The Woburn Abbey version is carved from white marble and has a round pillar, and the central figure (Aglaea) has a slightly broader waist.

 By the time he received the Duke's commission, Canova had already enjoyed an illustrious sculpting career.
 Born in the Italian province of Treviso in 1757, he was educated by his grandfather and his artistic talent was quickly noticed, especially by a senator, Giovanni Falieri, who introduced him to the sculptor Torretto.
 Torretto took Canova as apprentice for two years.